winstonallo/bitmap/README.md

 ## Note

-`bitmap!` is built with hardware configuration in mind, where most packed bitmaps have a size aligned to integer sizes.
+`#[bitmap]` is built with hardware configuration in mind, where most packed bitmaps have a size aligned to integer sizes.
 It does not use the _smallest possible size_: a bitmap with only one `u33` field will take up 64 bits of space.